GFA-DIU/OpenSource4Impact/docs/index.md

     ---

-    This part provides a checklist for the writing of Terms of Reference (ToRs) for the procurement of open source software.
+    This part provides a checklist for the writing of Terms of Reference (ToRs) for the procurement and operation of open source software.

     [:octicons-arrow-right-24: Checklist](pre-project/ToR_checklist.md)